Bear Basics of Baylor Planning

 - Keep your GPA as high as possible—a 3.0 means keeping your awards and it is much easier to maintain a GPA than to increase one

-- Contact a Financial Aid counselor at Financial_Aid@baylor.edu if you have questions about your aid, or would like to discuss other financial aid possibilities.
+- Contact the Student Financial Aid office online if you have questions about your aid, or would like to discuss other financial aid possibilities.

 - Keep in mind these helpful tips about loans--